exercism/elm/concepts/web-applications-sandbox/about.md

       { model | text = newText }
 ```

+As with all custom types, the variants of the `Msg` can include as much arbitrary information as they need.
+In the example above the `TextChanged` variant includes a `String`.

 `view` is a function that returns HTML to show to the user in the browser.
 It takes the current `Model` and returns an `Html Msg` (the type that Elm uses to represent Html).
 Each html element (for example `<div>`) has a corresponding Elm function (`Html.div`), in the `Html` package.
 Each of these functions takes two array parameters, the first is a list of attributes (from the `Html.Attributes` and `Html.Events` packages), and the second is a list of child elements (functions from the `Html` package).
 There is also a `text` function that represents Html string content, which just takes a string parameter, but is otherwise used in the same way as all the other functions / elements in the `Html` package.

-It can specify that certain events, like clicking a button or editing text in a text box, result in a `Msg` being created, which the Elm Runtime will use to call the `update` function, modify the `Model` and generate updated Html.
+The `view` function can specify that certain events, like clicking a button or editing text in a text box, result in a `Msg` being created, which the Elm Runtime will use to call the `update` function, modify the `Model` and generate updated Html.
-In the code below this happens with `onInput TextChanged`.
+In the code below this happens with `Html.Events.onInput TextChanged`.
-`Html.Events.onInput` expects to be passed a function (`String -> Msg`) which it will use to create the `Msg`.
-Different events expect different functions depending on what information they can provide, so for example `Html.Events.onCheck` (for checkboxes) expects `Bool -> Msg` and `Html.Events.onClick` just expects a `Msg`.

-The Elm language is pure and functional and no mutation is possible, so the Elm Runtime handles all the things that change.
-You can see all of the different [Html Elements][html-elements], [Element Attributes][element-attributes] and [Html Events][html-events] on the Elm package registry.

 ```elm
 view : Model -> Html Msg